epics-extensions/EPNix/docs/ioc/user-guides/private-repo-setup.md

 # Private repository setup

-To avoid a great deal of confusion, it’s best to configure your machine so that it can clone your private repositories unattended.
+To avoid a great deal of confusion, it's best to configure your machine so that it can clone your private repositories unattended.
 This means that this command should succeed without asking for user input on the terminal: